aws-samples/kendra-cognito-apigateway-cdk-sample/README.md

 This pattern seeks to bridge this gap by providing a detailed overview of the considerations, concepts and steps to build and deploy a full-featured REST API layer that interfaces with Kendra in a secure manner that follows the AWS Well-Architected guidance framework.

+### Start by studying and running the tests

+This sample repository includes a full test suite that will help you better understand how to spec your own CDK stacks and how to approach testing lambda functions locally.
+The best way to learn is by example!
+If you are somewhat new to CDK and Lambda testing, studying the test suites in this repo will save you hours of research, trial and error.

+Clone the repo and run `npm install && npm build && npm test` to get started.

+Find the stack test in [`test/kendra-restapi.test.ts`](test/kendra-restapi.test.ts)

+Find the Lambda test suites alongside the Lambda files in [`lambda`](lambda)

 ## Prerequisites

 This pattern is intended to provide a REST API interface to an existing Amazon Kendra Index.

 To fully implement this pattern you will need:

-1. Documents for indexing and searching uploaded to an S3 Bucket
+1. **Documents** for indexing and searching uploaded to an **S3 Bucket**
-2. A fully-initialized Kendra Index with the above bucket as a Kendra Data Source
+2. A fully-initialized **Kendra Index** with the above bucket as a **Kendra Data Source**
-3. The account containing the Data Source and the Kendra Index requires CDK setup/bootstrapping
+3. The account containing the Data Source and the Kendra Index requires **CDK setup/bootstrapping**
-4. A local CDK development environment ready for cdk deploy
+4. A **local CDK development environment** ready for `cdk deploy`

 For instructions on setting up an Amazon Kendra Index, see https://docs.aws.amazon.com/kendra/latest/dg/create-index.html